 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Around the same time, AXA declared a strategic group-wide initiative encouraging all geographical entities to adopt an automated and a more objective approach to risk assessment.
-This automated information risk management (IRM) application, which automated the entire process from risk identification to remediation, was developed by a sister concern, AXA Group Solutions, which offers IT-related services to the AXA Group.
+approach provided a proper structure to the risk assessment process and also made it simpler and more robust.
+The information risk management (IRM) application, which automated the entire process from risk identification to remediation, was developed by a sister concern, AXA Group Solutions, which offers IT-related services to the AXA Group.

 The IRM application works on a methodology known as Fundamental Information Risk Management (FIRM).
 "It helps to enhance the view of information risks from the narrower view which prevails among IT staff to one that is more broad-based and cohesive to include business leaders, top management and auditors," informs Das.
 FIRM includes a measurement flow, plus an action flow for communicating where improvement is required.
 This information is drawn together and presented to top management so as to enable them to understand the security condition of the enterprise and decide what action is needed to improve it.
 FIRM focuses on identifying three primary risks: business information (records, documents, databases, files, paper records, etc); use of this information; and supporting IT facilities (systems, communication networks and applications).